Asia, Mongolia, Travel

 “We ground to a bumpy halt in front of a low, round tent.
 The little orange door was beautifully painted, smoke rose gently from a pipe in the domed roof.
 A traditional Mongolian ger, home to a nomadic family.
 It promised comfort, hot tea to warm our hands and the chance to escape from the indecisive weather.”

-Although we had expected a nomadic homestay as part of our tour, and read the good old lonely planet, we felt wildly unprepared.
+Although we had expected a nomadic homestay as part of our trip, and read the good old lonely planet, we felt wildly unprepared.
 Too cold for wild-camping, we had pulled up to the nearest ger to beg hospitality on the first night.
 Jumping out of the Jeep, the wind chilling us to our bones, our guide casually threw a bunch of instructions at us of what we absolutely shouldn’t do once we were inside.

 A traditional Mongolia ger in Mongol Els, the Little Gobi